microsoft/Kusto-Query-Language/doc/extenttagsfunction.md

 ## Examples

+Some query operators preserve the information about the data shard hosting the record.
+These operators include `where`, `extend`, and `project`.
-The following example shows how to get a list the tags of all the data shards that have records from an hour ago with a specific value for the column `ActivityId`.
-It demonstrates that some query operators (here, the `where` operator, but this is also true for `extend` and `project`) preserve the information about the data shard hosting the record.
+The following example shows how to get a list the tags of all the data shards that have records from an hour ago, with a specific value for the column `ActivityId`.

 ```kusto
 T